JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 ## Culling (First Pass)

-### Two Pass Occlusion Culling

 I mentioned earlier that frustum culling is not sufficent for complex scenes.
 With meshlets, we're going to have a _lot_ of geometry in view at once.
 Rendering all of that is way too expensive, and unnecessary.
 It's a complete waste to spend time rendering a bunch of detailed rocks and trees, only to draw a wall in front of it later on (overdraw).

 Two pass occlusion culling is the method that we're going to use to reduce overdraw.
 We're going to start by drawing all the clusters that actually contributed to the rendered image last frame, under the assumption that those are a good approximation of what will contribute to the rendered image _this_ frame.
 That's the first pass.
-The,n we can build an depth pyramid (mipmapped depth buffer), and use that to cull all the clusters that we didn't look at in the first pass, i.e. that didn't render last frame.
+Then, we can build a depth pyramid (mipmapped depth buffer), and use that to cull all the clusters that we didn't look at in the first pass, i.e. that didn't render last frame.
 The clusters that survive the culling get drawn.
 That's the second pass.

 In the example with the wall with the rocks and trees behind it, we could see that last frame the wall clusters contributed pixels to the final image, but none of the rock or tree clusters did.
 Therefore in the first pass, we would draw only the wall, and then build a depth pyramid from the resulting depth.
 In the second pass, we would test the remaining clusters (all the trees and rocks) against the depth pyramid, and see that they would still be occluded by the wall, and therefore we can skip drawing them.
 If there were some new rocks that came into view as we peeked around the corner, they'd be drawn here.
 The second pass functions as a cleanup pass, for rendering the objects that we missed in the first pass.